DavidGTeklea/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
-Using NEAT python library and pygame, AI program learns to play flappy bird
+Using pygame, numpy, graphviz, matplotlib, and the NEAT python library, AI learns to play flappy bird

 # Features
 AI learns how to play flappy bird, can be done at different speeds based on user preference